StreamFind Get Started Guide

 objects.
 Each ProcessingStep

-the data according to a specific algorithm.
-The
+according to a specific algorithm.
+The ProcessingStep

-class is used to harmonize the diversity of
+is used to harmonize the diversity of processing methods and algorithms

-processing methods and algorithms available for a given data type.
+available for a given data type.

-# Constructor for a processing step
+# Constructor for a processing step.

 ProcessingStep()